 Both Vietnam and its Soviet backers admitted, in deed if not in word, that the attack was limited and thus very different from the all-out Vietnamese assault on Kampuchea (Cambodia).
-The Vietnamese didn't even to transfer move main force troops from Laos and Cambodia to the border area until two weeks into the fighting after the total failure of their border divisions to deal with the Chinese.
+The Vietnamese didn't even move to transfer main force troops from Laos and Cambodia to the border area until two weeks into the fighting after the total failure of their border divisions to deal with the Chinese.
 Likewise the Soviet Union, bound by treaty to defend Vietnam from attack, restricted itself to beefing up forces on the border it shares with China, and swearing and hollering about how China was trying to conquer Vietnam.
+Unlike Vietnam, China responded favorably when many countries in the United Nations began discussing resolutions calling for China to withdraw from Vietnam and Vietnam to withdraw from Cambodia.
+The Chinese restated their intention to withdraw, and challenged Vietnam to do the same, saying, "We do not think that you dare."